Travelgate/documentation/docs/get-started/key-concepts.md

 ### `API Key`

 An `Apikey` is a unique alphanumeric code that serves as a form of authentication required for accessing Hotel-X API.
 This key must be included in the HTTP Authorization request header to verify and authenticate the user agent with the server.
 It acts as a secure identifier, ensuring that only authorized users can make requests and access the API's functionalities.
-You can find your `Apikey` on the Travelgate website in Connections > [Connections Settings](https://app.travelgatex.com/connections/settings).
+You can find your `Apikey` on the Travelgate website in Connections > [API Settings](https://app.travelgatex.com/connections/settings).

 ![APIKey](https://storage.travelgate.com/docs/APIKey.png)